 This entry level business course will allow students to obtain knowledge and skills in fundamental business activities, and acquire knowledge of business processes, economics and business relationships.
 Students will use technology to synthesize and share business information.
 Employability skills, communications, leadership, and personal financial literacy will be addressed.
-This meets the one-half technology graduation requirement (sem 1) and one-half financial literacy graduation requirement (sem 2).
+This meets the one-half financial literacy graduation requirement (sem 2).
 Also offered in a block.